Illustrative Scenario: Government Agency Secures Classified Communications

 Data protection lifespan

-Security Validation
+Security Validation Approach

-The quantum-resistant implementation underwent rigorous security validation:
+The quantum-resistant implementation would undergo rigorous security validation:

 Independent Security Assessment